 Do you ever get angry? 🙂 To some people anger is a daily experience and to some it’s an occasional one.
 Nonetheless, in both the cases, anger remains a display of too intense emotion.
-While emotion in itself is not known to be necessarily harmful, anger, on the other hand, can be an awfully destructive emotion if it isn’t controlled.
-Controlling anger is knonw as anger management.
+While emotion in itself is not known to be necessarily harmful, anger, on the other hand, can be irreversibly destructive if it isn’t controlled.
 It is necessary to manage your anger so it does not become harmful either to yourself or to others.

-The first step to controlling anger causing issues is it to acknowledge there exists a problem.
-If a person continues to water down the causes of anger, it will ultimately cause major problems.
-Lacking anger management such a person almost certainly experiences loss of good relation, reputation and ultimately his own identity.
+The first step to controlling anger causing issues is to acknowledge there exists a problem.
+Watering down the causes of anger is not a wise idea.
+Lacking the art of anger management, such a person almost certainly experiences loss of good relation, reputation, and ultimately forgets his own identity.

 Anger management is not intended to be a chastisement but rather to assist any individual to have a better quality of life.
 By better quality, we mean essential sanity in life.
 Anger management is intended to assist the individual work out his own problems, help him figure out why he frequently becomes heated.
 It also teaches the person not to be imprisoned by his unchecked negative emotions, which is directly related anger.
 Anger management is meant to educate the person in that prevent him from getting angry as often or for very long.